source-data/sd-graph/README.md

 	easy_install neo4jrestclient

-To download the content of the SourceData database through the SourceData API and populate the neo4j database, run this command:
+Download the content of the SourceData database through the SourceData API and populate the neo4j database:

     python sdneo.py --password <your_password_to_your_neo4j_instance> PUBLICSEARCH